cwrea/XamarinTodo/README.md

 This is an adapted version of the [Xamarin.Forms Todo sample](https://developer.xamarin.com/samples/xamarin-forms/Todo/) ([repository](https://github.com/xamarin/xamarin-forms-samples/tree/master/Todo)), with the following key changes:

 1. Instead of using the SQLite.Net PCL ORM for accessing SQLite, this version uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) ([repository](https://github.com/aspnet/EntityFramework)), since EF Core [started working on Xamarin.iOS](https://github.com/aspnet/EntityFramework/issues/7158).
 Jon Douglas' post and sample [Building Android Apps with Entity Framework](https://blog.xamarin.com/building-android-apps-with-entity-framework/) informed on this.
-At the moment, the sample is using EF Core v1.1.5, the latest v1.x at time of writing.
-While EF Core v2.x is now available, getting this sample working 100% with EF Core v2.x remains a challenge.
+The sample originally started on EF Core v1.x and is now using EF Core v2.0.1.

 2. Instead of a Portable Class Library (PCL), app shared code is contained in a .NET Standard 2.0 library project, which is now a supported project template in Visual Studio 2017 as of v15.5.